turboflakes/scouty/README.md

 - At the begining of the last session of an era - if a **validator in the active set becomes inactive in the next era**, the following hook is executed ->  [`_validator_starts_inactive_next_era.sh`](https://github.com/turboflakes/scouty/tree/main/hooks/_validator_starts_inactive_next_era.sh) (Note: only executed for the stashes predefined)
 - Everytime a validator is **Chilled** the following hook is executed ->  [`_validator_chilled.sh`](https://github.com/turboflakes/scouty/tree/main/hooks/_validator_chilled.sh) (Note: only executed for the stashes predefined)
 - Everytime a **Slash occurred** the following hook is executed ->  [`_validator_slashed.sh`](https://github.com/turboflakes/scouty/tree/main/hooks/_validator_slashed.sh)
-- At the end of every Era - if a validator is seen to be **Offline** the following hook is executed ->  [`_validator_offline.sh`](https://github.com/turboflakes/scouty/tree/main/hooks/_validator_offline.sh) (Note: only executed for the stashes predefined)
+- At the end of every era - if a **validator is seen to be Offline** the following hook is executed ->  [`_validator_offline.sh`](https://github.com/turboflakes/scouty/tree/main/hooks/_validator_offline.sh) (Note: only executed for the stashes predefined)

 ### The possibilities are endless ✨

 A few example scripts are available here -> [hooks.examples](https://github.com/turboflakes/scouty/tree/main/hooks.examples).
-I encourage you to try out your *bash* scripts with `scouty` and please feedback and share some examples with the community by pushing a PR [here](https://github.com/turboflakes/scouty/tree/main/hooks.examples).
+I encourage you to try out your *bash* scripts with `scouty` and please feedback and share some examples with the community by submitting a pull request [here](https://github.com/turboflakes/scouty/tree/main/hooks.examples).

+Note: By default every hook is followed by a custom Matrix message.
+Read [here](https://github.com/turboflakes/scouty#scouty-bot-matrix) on how to setup -> Scouty Bot.

 ## Installation